johntelforduk/shopify-analytics/README.md

 2. Put the `transactions.csv` file in this project's home directory.
 3. Run the command `python rate_of_returns.py`

 The file `refund_rate.csv` will be created.
-You can easily load this file into Excel, etc. for subsequent graphing.
+You can then load this file into Excel, etc. for subsequent graphing, etc.